Crypto Cost Basis Methods 2026: The Jurisdiction Decides, Not You

 Crypto Cost Basis Methods 2026: The Jurisdiction Decides

-- The method is set by jurisdiction, not freely chosen.
+Cost-basis method is set by your jurisdiction, not chosen to minimise tax:

-- France: article 150 VH bis proportional portfolio formula (see the FR calculation).
+- France: the article 150 VH bis proportional portfolio formula (see the French calculation).
 Not FIFO.

 Why the method moves the number